ddouglasz/We-connect/README.md

 # We-connect#

 WeConnect provides a platform that brings businesses and individuals together.
-This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with.
+This platform creates awareness for businesses and gives the users the ability to write reviews about the businesses they have interacted with and even new ones.

 ## WEConnect App UI Template
 The gh-pages branch contains the template UI for the WEConnect app